djalbat/the-occam-user-manual/content/understanding-grammars/parsing-tokens-with-parsers.md

 4. An operator is an addition, subtraction, division or multiplication character.
 5. A number is a series of one or more decimal digits.

-Such natural language specifications can cumbersome, however.
+Such natural language specifications are cumbersome, however.
 All BNF does is make all of this precise:

 ```